Religious Life Vitality Project

 - The ecclesial frameworks which support/diminish the capacity for vitality.

-Following the success of Phase 1, the Conrad N. Hilton Foundation has funded further research over three years from June 2016 to May 2019.
-This second phase falls into two parts:
+Following the success of Phase 1, the Conrad N. Hilton Foundation funded further research over three years from June 2016 to May 2019, involving:

 - A study of the sustainability of religious life of women in East and Central Africa implemented in partnership with local researchers/religious sisters

 - A study of new and potential entrants to women’s religious life in the UK and Ireland since 2000

 This project is led by Catherine Sexton and answers the questions: What are sisters saying is the essence of women’s Religious Life in Africa today and into the future?
 What are the key challenges that hinder this essence?
 What are the best practices for ensuring the understanding and living of it, and the communication of this to sisters in formation?